WeR-stats/workshops/setup_cloud_machine_data_science/notes.md

     exit
     ~~~

-It's important to note that if you want to install ALL the packages in the above CRAN list, you do need to up the RAM of your machine to a minimum of 4GB, at least for the time necessary to install all the packages and their dependencies.
-You actually need even 8GB if you want to install also the `prophet` package, that requires the `RStan` probabilistic language.
+It's important to note that if you want to install ALL the packages in the above CRAN list, you do need to up the RAM of your machine to a minimum of 4GB, at least for the time necessary to install all the packages and their dependencies (you actually need even 8GB if you want to install also the [prophet](https://github.com/facebook/prophet) package, that requires the [RStan](https://mc-stan.org/users/interfaces/rstan) probabilistic language).
 To accomplish the resizing:
   - turn off your machine: `sudo shutdown now`
   - head for the dashboard of the machine, then click `Resize` from the left menu